Stay Away from the Apple Tree

-"Silver Wings and Golden Rings" is a song recorded by American country artist Billie Jo Spears.
+"Stay Away from the Apple Tree" is a song recorded by American country artist Billie Jo Spears.
 It was written by Roger Bowling and Larry Butler.
 Released as a single, the track reached the top 20 of the North American country charts in 1975.
 It was also released on Spears's 1975 album titled Billie Jo.

 Background and recording

 After years of personal and professional setbacks, Billie Jo Spears returned in 1975 with the single "Blanket on the Ground".
 The song topped the country charts and set forth a string of top ten and top 20 singles during the seventies decade.
 Her immediate follow-up single to "Blanket on the Ground" was 1975's "Stay Away from the Apple Tree".
 The track was composed by Roger Bowling and Larry Butler.
 Butler would also serve as the song's producer when it was recorded in April 1975.
 The session was held at the Jack Clement Recording Studio, located in Nashville, Tennessee.